Scripta-Qumranica-Electronica/SQE_API/README.md

 *   SQE_GMAIL_USERNAME=your_gmail_username_here_without_@.gmail.com # The username of the gmail account to mail from
 *   SQE_GMAIL_PASSWORD=your_gmail_password_here # The password of the gmail account to mail from
 *   WEBSERVER=http://my.webserver.com # the url of the current running instance of [ScrollEditor](https://github.com/Scripta-Qumranica-Electronica/ScrollEditor).
+TODO: info about other docker options and appsettings.json The possibilities are "None", "Auto", "SslOnConnect", "StartTls", and "StartTlsWhenAvailable".
+We default to "StartTlsWhenAvailable".
 All of these settings have internal defaults, so in many cases the user need not worry about them.

 ## Project structure